 Intention to create legal relation

 This is the Last vital elements to make a valid contract between offeror and offeree.
 It is defined as an ‘intention to form’ a legally binding agreement or contract.
 This is one of the most necessary elements in the formation of a valid contract.

-Because it is an intention to create legal relations consists of readiness of a party to accept the legal sequences of having entered into an agreement.
-It is a motion of every contracting party must have the necessary intention to enter into a legally binding contract.
+It is due to the acquisition of legal intent involves the preparation of a party to accept the legal process of agreeing.
+It is the move of every contracting party that there must be a mandatory intention to enter into a legally binding contract.